socialplanner/instahelper/README.md

 * Open Source
     * 100% open source
-    * Licensed under GNU v3 insuring all projects to be open source
+    * Licensed under GNU v3 ensuring all projects to be open source
     * No end of life, can be modified and customized to users need

 * Secure
     * Self Hosted
     * No need for 3rd party interactions
+    * Direct connection to Instagram

 * Free
     * No hidden charges